 This committee shall be in communication with the membership of the Association for leadership development and membership growth.
 The Past President will chair this committee.

 Shall include the Treasurer and a chair appointed by the Executive Board.
 The Financial Affairs Committee shall review the financial affairs of the Association and the Treasurer will submit a budget to the Executive Board prior to the beginning of the fiscal year.

 Section 6.
 MEMBERSHIP COMMITTEE

-Shall be responsible for recruitment strategies, enrollment of new members and continued tracking of the membership.
+Shall be responsible for recruitment strategies, enrollment of new members, and continued tracking of membership.

 The President shall have the authority, with the approval of the Executive Board, to designate additional, time-limited, committees as needed to conduct the activities of the association.

 ARTICLE V EXECUTIVE BOARD

 The Executive Board shall be the policy-making body of the Association.
 The Board is the financial committee and makes all budgetary and financial decisions.

 The Executive Board shall be composed of the following members of the Association: President, President-Elect, President Elect-Elect, immediate Past-President, and Vice-President for Professional Development, Presidents of each Association Division, or their designated representatives, Chairpersons of each Standing Committee shall have voting rights.
 The Executive Director, Treasurer, and Executive Assistant, as ex-officio members, are without voting rights.

 A quorum of the Executive Board shall consist of a majority (51%) of those mentioned in Section 2 Composition.